dbt-labs/docs.getdbt.com/website/docs/community/spotlight/meagan-palmer.md

 Being in Australia, I often see replies from <a target="_blank" rel="noopener noreferrer" href="https://www.linkedin.com/in/jeremyyeo/">Jeremy Yeo</a> to people in the dbt Slack.
 His clarity of communication is impressive.

 For growth, I'm hoping that others can benefit from the wide range of experience I have.
-My newsletter, Analytics Engineering Today on LinkedIn aims to upskill the dbt Community and shed some light on some useful features that might not be well known.
+My LinkedIn Newsletter, <a target="_blank" rel="noopener noreferrer" href="https://www.linkedin.com/newsletters/analytics-engineering-today-7210968984693690370/">Analytics Engineering Today</a> aims to upskill the dbt Community and shed some light on some useful features that might not be well known.

-I'll be at <a target="_blank" rel="noopener noreferrer" href="https://coalesce.getdbt.com/">Coalesce</a> and am doing some webinars/events later in the year.
+I was at <a target="_blank" rel="noopener noreferrer" href="https://coalesce.getdbt.com/">Coalesce Online</a>and am doing some webinars/events later in the year.
 Come say hi, I love talking dbt and analytics engineering with people.

 ## What have you learned from community members?
 What do you hope others can learn from you?